 Civil Affairs Department

-- Secretariates of Justice
+- Courts of Justice Act

 - Norwegian Criminal Cases Review Commission

 The Section for Finance and Governance is responsible for the department's work on the national budget processes, agency management of subordinate and associated agencies and bodies, financial analyses, R&D and building-related matters.

 The Section for Courts, Lawyers and Legal Aid is tasked with administering and developing the regulations that deal with the courts, and is responsible for the professional dialogue with the National Courts Administration.